Bunzl blames weakness in United States for first-half revenue slowdown

-LONDON, Aug 24 (Reuters) - British-based Bunzl, which supplies supermarkets, hospital and hotels with products ranging from carrier bags to toilet rolls, posted slower revenue growth for the first half on Monday, blaming the loss of two big customers and price declines in the United States.
+LONDON (Reuters) - British-based Bunzl (BNZL.L), which supplies supermarkets, hospital and hotels with products ranging from carrier bags to toilet rolls, posted slower revenue growth for the first half on Monday, blaming the loss of two big customers and price declines in the United States.

 The company also cautioned that it was seeing challenging economic conditions and currency weakness affecting product purchase prices in Brazil and Australia, but said it expected its overall business to improve by the fourth quarter.